Welcome

 • If a notice is present on the Charges Register, the liability will bind the buyer.

-• If no notice is present and there has been a transfer for value after 13 October 2013, the liability will not bind the buyer.
+• If no notice is present and there has been a transfer for value after 13 October 2013, the liability will not bind the buyer of registered land.

-• In unregistered land, liability can still bind unless and until the land is registered and a transfer for value occurs.
+• In unregistered land, liability can still bind unless and until first registration occurs and there has been a transfer for value after 13 October 2013; the registration gap remains a practical risk.

 Worked Example 1.1